 About the Anthology: Have you ever been tempted to look into the future?
 To challenge predictions?
 To question fate?

 It’s human nature to wonder about life’s twists and turns.
 But is the future already written—or do you have the power to alter it?

 From fantastical prophecies to predictions of how the future will transpire, Foretold is a collection of stories about our universal fascination with life’s unknowns and of what is yet to come as interpreted by 14 of young adult fiction’s brightest stars.

 About the Story: “Ghost Town” is set in the fictional location of Pinnacle, Colorado, which is loosely based on where I grew up.
 And although this is only a short story and not a giant historical novel, it was inspired by The Night Watch by Sarah Waters, which takes place in reverse chronological order.
-Yep, I basically wanted to tell a story backwards.
-It was a fun challenge!

 About the Anthology: The seventeen original stories in Defy the Dark, an eerie, mind-bending YA anthology, could only take place in darkness.